China eyes first space station by around 2022

 The U.S. Defense Department has highlighted China’s increasing space capabilities, however, saying China was pursuing activities aimed at preventing its adversaries from using space-based assets during a crisis.

-Despite considerable advances, China’s space program still lags those of the United States and Russia.
+Despite considerable advances, China’s space programme still lags those of the United States and Russia.